 be found.
 For quantile estimation the distribution of the linear

-is approximated very accurately by
+approximation to t is approximated very accurately by

 saddlepoint methods, this is then combined with the bootstrap

-replicates to approximate the bootstrap distribution of t
+replicates to approximate the bootstrap distribution of t and

-hence to estimate the bootstrap quantiles of t
+hence to estimate the bootstrap quantiles of t.

 Davison, A.C. and Hinkley, D.V.
 (1997) Bootstrap Methods and Their Application.
 Cambridge University Press.